All Posts

 Measure your brand beyond your existing customers

-Similarly, it’s critical to measure the “state of your brand” beyond your existing customers.
-A periodic brand audit (annual, ideally) will reveal the efficacy of marketing investments on creating awareness, consideration and preference across lines of business as well as reveal what aspects of your brand are most attractive compared to competitors.
-Regardless of the frequency, not measuring brand performance will result in the gradual erosion of equity and the ability to attract customers based on value, not price.
+Similarly, it’s important to measure the “state of your brand” beyond your existing customers.
+A periodic brand audit (annual, ideally) will reveal the efficacy of marketing investments on creating awareness, consideration, and preference across lines of business as well as reveal what aspects of your brand are most attractive compared to competitors.

-3. Customer Experience
+Customer Experience

 One thing I’ve learned is that the discipline involved in the insight process, at least annually, gives banks clarity on where to focus efforts and invest resources profitably, even if the changes made are initially nominal.
 Nowhere is this more apparent than in how insight development impacts customer experience when it comes to your bank marketing strategies.